`The peculiar risk lay in the possibility of

 IV

-`In another moment we were standing face to face, I and this
+`In another moment we were standing face to face,

 fragile thing out of futurity.
 He came straight up to me and